The Cognitive, Affective, and Social Processes in Health Research (CASPHR) Working Group

-- Collaborate with individuals both inside and outside of the National Cancer Institute (NCI) on initiatives and publications targeting key problem domains.
+- Collaborate with individuals both inside and outside of the NCI on publications targeting key problem domains.

 - Participate in the development and implementation of theory-driven analysis of data from secondary data sets to which NCI has access, as well as contribute to the development of NCI-sponsored surveys.